-BASF developed a simulated acid rain solution which was based on the observed acid rain chemistry in Jacksonville.
-BASF also provided Q-Lab an initial set of test specimens coated with 4 types of clearcoat systems.
+BASF developed a simulated acid rain solution that was based on the observed acid rain chemistry in Jacksonville and provided Q-Panel an initial set of test specimens coated with four types of clearcoat systems.

 The Q-Sun Xenon Test Chamber was modified into a new model to incorporate the features dictated by field observations.
-A 0° specimen mounting plane and a dual spray system were added.
-The dual spray system can be programmed to automatically spray pure DI water and a solution in addition to and separate from the DI water, such as a simulated acid rain solution.
+A 0 degree specimen mounting plane and a dual spray system were added.
+The dual spray system can be programmed to automatically spray either pure DI water or simulated acid rain solution.

-Using the modified Q-Sun test chamber, Q-Lab experimented with various test cycles, including 100% light, with intermittent acid spray.
-Table 3 on the previous page gives a summary of the properties of field observations and the accelerated technique.
-Q-Lab determined that a cycle with both a light and a dark time exposure gave better correlation to the outdoor etch results from Jacksonville.
+Using the modified Q-Sun test chamber, Q-Panel experimented with various test cycles, including 100% light, with intermittent acid spray.
+Q-Panel determined that a cycle with both a light and a dark time exposure gave better correlation to the outdoor etch results from Jacksonville.
 The volume and frequency of acid spray was adjusted to best simulate the outdoor results.

-After some Edisonian Research, an optimized exposure cycle was developed, which is shown in Table 4.
-After the cycle was determined, the test specimens were exposed in the Q-Sun and evaluated at intervals of 200, 300, 400, 500, 600, and 700 hours.
+After some Edisonian Research, an optimized exposure cycle was developed.
+After the cycle was determined, the test specimens were exposed in the Q-Sun and evaluated at intervals of 200, 300, 400, 500, 600 and 700 hours.